camwolford/LSTM-Trading-Algorithm/README.md

 Functionality:

--   Calculates the total number of sliding windows that can be generated.
+-   Calculates the total number of sliding windows that should be generated.

 #### Generate_Sliding_Windows Method: